-Respect the health and safety of farmers and others working on the land – please follow all reasonable requests and signs to avoid farmyards, fields with young livestock and other busy working areas.
+Respect the health and safety of farmers and others working on the land – please follow reasonable requests and signs to avoid farmyards, fields with livestock and other busy working areas.
 Try to avoid touching surfaces and if possible plan a route that avoids gates.

 It's important people walking dogs act responsibly, take notice of signs and keep dogs under control – put them on a lead or keep them close at heel and don't let them approach other people/livestock.

 Land managers should continue to respect access rights which are very important at this difficult time.

 This is a temporary situation.
 It isn't about restricting rights, but part of the effort to prevent COVID19 deaths

 Access to our National Nature Reserves during the coronavirus outbreak